-It's a competitive place, where lots of kids are chronically sleep-deprived by mountains of homework and long commutes.
+It's a competitive place, and lots of kids are stressed out by mountains of homework and long commutes.
 But the administration has taken steps to make the place more humane.
 An all-school hiking trip to Bear Mountain builds school spirit, while community service—whether tutoring younger children at other schools or planting a community garden—shows students there is more to life than academics.
 “There’s been so much emphasis on academics,” said Principal Tony Fisher.
 “We want more emphasis on being a good citizen.
 We ask them how they are going to use their brains to make the world a better place.”

-College admissions: Although there was some turnover in staff at the time of our visit, the guidance department has traditionally offered an unusual level of attention to juniors and seniors as they navigate college admissions.
+College admissions: The guidance department has traditionally offered an unusual level of attention to juniors and seniors as they navigate college admissions.
 Kids get into top colleges, not only the Ivy League, but also highly selective schools such as Massachusetts Institute of Technology and Rhode Island School of Design.
-The Wall Street Journal has listed Hunter as one of the top schools in the country public or private in terms of admission to highly selective colleges.
+The Wall Street Journal has listed Hunter as one of the top schools in the country (public or private) in terms of admission to highly selective colleges.